Joy in the Morning (Wodehouse novel): Plot

 After welcoming Bertie to his cottage, Boko tells him his plan to win Worplesdon's approval: he will pretend to stop a burglar at the Hall with Bertie playing the role of burglar.
 Despite his misgivings, Bertie agrees.
-Before he can break in, Bertie is interrupted by Edwin.
-He then runs into Jeeves, who says that Worplesdon and Clam plan to meet in the potting shed that night as Wee Nooke has been burned down.
+Before he can break in, Bertie is put off by the presence of Edwin.
+He then runs into Jeeves who says that since Wee Nooke has been burned down, Worplesdon and Clam plan to meet in the potting shed that night.
 Boko mistakes Clam for an intruder and locks him in the shed, enraging Worplesdon.
 When Worplesdon insists that the imprisoned Clam is not a burglar, Boko (unaware of the situation) heavily berates him, straining their relationship even more.
 Jeeves devises a new plan where Boko come to Worpleson's defense while Bertie insults him, but Bertie refuses.
 Edwin tells Bertie that Florence and Stilton have fallen out and that he found the original brooch and gave it to Florence.
 Florence confirms the engagement is over after Stilton criticised Modern Enlightened Thought.
 Bertie tries to reason with her but instead she kisses him believing that he is being selfless and that the brooch was a present from him and renews their engagement, much to his horror.

-Boko, once engaged to Florence himself, agrees to disclose how he alienated her if Bertie insults Worplesdon.
+Boko, once engaged to Florence himself, agrees to disclose how he got out of it if Bertie insults Worplesdon.
 Jeeves, however, discovers that Boko alienated her by kicking Edwin.
-Bertie tries to do the same, but Florence ends up approving as Edwin had messed up her scrap album.
-Nobby promises Bertie to show Florence a letter in which he insulted her if Bertie insults Worplesdon.
+Bertie does the same, but Florence ends up approving as Edwin had messed up her scrap album.
+Nobby promises Bertie to show Florence a letter in which he criticised her if Bertie insults Worplesdon.
 Bertie visits his uncle's study, but before the plan can proceed, Boko is escorted from the grounds by a gardener after Worplesdon discovers him hiding in the garden.
-Worplesdon receives Bertie warmly after hearing he kicked Edwin, something he’d wanted to do for years, and takes Bertie into his confidence.
+Worplesdon receives Bertie warmly after hearing he kicked Edwin, something he'd wanted to do for years, and takes Bertie into his confidence.
 Jeeves advises that Bertie suggest to Worplesdon that he and Clam meet in disguise at the fancy-dress ball to take place that night; Worplesdon to wear the Sindbad the Sailor costume that Bertie had brought for himself.
 Boko drives to London to buy himself and Bertie new costumes but brings back the wrong bag.
 Jeeves steals Stilton's police uniform for Bertie so he can attend the ball and persuade Worplesdon to approve Nobby marrying Boko.
 Worplesdon's negotiations with Clam are successfully concluded by the time Bertie arrives.
-Worplesdon warms to Boko when he hears that he has also kicked Edwin and will shortly be starting a job far away in Hollywood, six thousand miles away.
+Worplesdon warms to Boko when he hears that he has also kicked Edwin and will shortly be starting a job in Hollywood, six thousand miles away.
 He approves the marriage.